Jeiwan/jeiwan.github.io/content/posts/programming-defi-uniswapv2-4.md

 as a reference.
 Also, PRs are welcomed 😉

 ## Conclusion
-This is it, our journey has came to its end.
+This is it, our journey has come to its end.
 I really hope you enjoyed it and learned a lot along the way.
 Uniswap V2 is a fantastic project that combines simplicity, elegance, and unique invention.
 Its code is a gift to us, it let's us see that a truly decentralized platform and an integral DeFi solution can be implemented as a set of simple and elegant smart contracts–a role model for every Solidity developer!